 This week’s blog post is about what you can plant to attract or repel insects.

 There is a real danger of becoming distracted when thinking over what to write.
-First I thought I might do a wander through the garden with the camera, looking for beneficial insects to photograph.
+First I thought I might do a wonder through the garden with the camera, looking for beneficial insects to photograph.
 I wanted all the photos on today's post to be from my garden.
 Instead, I picked our first rock melon (and ate half of it), gobbled up all the ripe raspberries and blueberries, became distracted picking a bunch of nasturtiums in many different colours, and finally came inside with deadlines looming and without any insect photos.
 It seemed a shame to waste the photo of the nasturtiums, so I am including that as well.

 But what is a beneficial insect, actually?
 It would be good to know which insects we want to attract into our gardens and why.
 Some of the qualities that make an insect welcome into our gardens is if they are pollinators, if they eat other more harmful bugs that we consider to be pests.
 Having a strong population of beneficial insects in the garden may mean that you don’t even see pest infestations – the threat is over before it has begun.
 It’s a great example of nature’s balance.